 Some people worry that bringing a lawyer with them to a police interview makes them look guilty.
 But bringing a lawyer with you doesn’t make you look guilty - it makes you look smart.
 Criminal cases are built on evidence, not appearances, and having a lawyer with you during an interview isn’t evidence - it’s protecting yourself.

-Of course, there are times when you should speak to the police, like if you’re the victim of a crime, or if a police officer approaches you on the street and you’ve done nothing wrong.
+Of course, there are times when you should talk to the police, like if you’re the victim of a crime, or if a police officer approaches you on the street and you’ve done nothing wrong.